A Hospitality Workforce Reboot: How to Drive Employee Engagement and Customer Satisfaction

 Leaders with poor communication skills create an environment where low morale is considered to be the norm.
 In such a case, the workplace quickly turns into a place where gossip, stress, employee dissatisfaction, conflicts, a low quality of work, increased rates of absenteeism, disruptive behaviors, and safety incidents happen all the time.
 It’s unlikely that any company would thrive under such conditions.

-Companies fall short not because their leaders know nothing about business.
-The reason is that they don’t know how to power-up, via effective communication, their main asset: people.
+Companies fall short not because their leaders know little about business.
+Rather, the reason is that they don’t know how to supercharge, via effective communication, their main asset: their people.

 A social learning platform as a means to defeat communication challenges

-With smart, modern tools that facilitate numerous operational processes, streamline workflow and make it more efficient, there’s also a way to help leaders solve communication challenges.
+With smart, modern tools that facilitate numerous operational processes and streamline workflows, there’s also a way to help leaders solve communication challenges.

-Here are four features that a social learning platform can offer to help leaders fight communication issues in the workplace.
+Here are four features that a social learning platform can offer to help leaders tackle communication issues in the workplace:

 What does this mean for effective leadership development?
 Leaders need to receive personalized, just-in-time soft skills training that would cover not only ways to better deliver feedback and support, give directions, offer timely recognition, and transmit the company’s objectives and vision but also develop the understanding of what communication tools to choose at what time.
 In other words, leaders should know what is more appropriate in specific situations whether it’s a simple message, a video call or a face-to-face conversation.